kinetica/Javascript-style-guide/README.md

 # Kinetica Solutions JavaScript Style Guide() {

-*A mostly reasonable approach to JavaScript, orignal from Airbnb can be found [here](https://github.com/airbnb/javascript)*
+*A mostly reasonable approach to JavaScript, original from Airbnb can be found [here](https://github.com/airbnb/javascript)*

 ## Table of Contents